swiftlang/swift-evolution/proposals/0NNN-async-result-support.md

 ## Introduction

 The `Result` type is a very useful tool for managing code that can throw.
-However, it is missing some feature that make using the type with asynchronous code inconvenient.
+However, it is missing an initializer that makes using the type with asynchronous code inconvenient.

 ## Motivation